eandersson/amqpstorm/README.rst

 - Re-use closed channel ids [#55] - Thanks mikemrm.
 - Changed Poller Timeout to be a constant.
 - Improved Connection Close performance.
+- Channels is now a publicly available variable in Connections.

 Version 2.5.0
 -------------